adampolczynski/easy-busboy/README.md

 ### Examples

-Before implementing package in your project you can check out functionality using attached `examples` you can find there `Express` & `Koa` servers already utilizing `easyBusboy` method as well as example client (`axios`)
+Before implementing package in your project you can check out functionality using attached `examples` you can find there `Express` servers already utilizing `easyBusboy` method as well as example client (`axios`)

 To be able to work with examples install dependencies in root folder first